Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 When I start working with Volunteer Recruitment Accelerator clients, I always ask about their current volunteer recruitment strategies and what’s working now.
+Nine times out of ten, the primary way organizations attract volunteers is through word-of-mouth, and most often from their existing volunteers.

-Sometimes the most obvious answers are right in front of our faces, and it takes an outsider to point it out.
+When I then explore whether proactive, planned word-of-mouth volunteer recruitment strategies are in place, the answers are usually, “No,” and “Why didn’t we think of that?”
+Sometimes the most obvious answers are right in front of our faces, and it takes an outsider to point them out.

 The fact is that while volunteers are the most effective messengers of volunteer recruitment appeals, they are often only casually asked to help spread the word, and the results aren’t that great.